Helpico/Helpico/README.md

 1. **Empowering the Adults:** We believe that before we can help a child, we must support the adults around them.
 Our **[Helpica.me](https://helpica.me)** chatbot-course is a first line of defense, providing free, immediate, and practical guidance to teachers and parents.
 We help them understand that a struggling child is not lazy or incapable, but is facing an invisible, internal wall.

 2. **Healing the Children:** We provide a new kind of learning tool.
-Our **[Kotya Motya](https://kotamota.com)** platform offers a universe of unique, therapeutic games.
-These are not typical educational apps.
-They are carefully designed experiences that transform the stressful act of learning into a gentle, confidence-building process.
-They are designed to make learning feel safe, achievable, and even joyful again.
+Our **[Kotya Motya](https://kotamota.com)** platform offers a universe of unique, therapeutic micro-games tied to their school home assignments.
+They are carefully designed to transform the stressful act of learning into a gentle, confidence-building process.
+They are made to make learning feel safe, achievable, and even joyful again.
 <br>
 <img width="504" height="288" alt="image" src="https://github.com/user-attachments/assets/6fea99cf-4ed9-4695-9cbf-1cdd5b627026" />
 <br><br>